OpenCloudOS/opencloudos.github.io/docs/contribution/docs-format-guide.en.md

 ## Chinese Copywriting Guidelines

 !!! note
-    The "Chinese Copywriting Guidelines" referenced below, and written by GitHub user sparanoid, is licensed under the MIT license.
+    The content below was modified from the "Chinese Copywriting Guidelines" written by GitHub user sparanoid.
+The original content was licensed under the MIT license.
 [GitHub repository](https://github.com/sparanoid/chinese-copywriting-guidelines)

 ### Spacing